Sarah Wachter

-Sarah Wachter (born 16 December 1999) is a German handball player for Neckarsulmer SU and the German national team.
+Sarah Wachter (born 16 December 1999) is a German handball player for Borussia Dortmund and the German national team.

-She was selected as part of the German 35-player squad for the 2020 European Women's Handball Championship.
+She was selected as part of the German 35-player squad for the 2020 European Championship.

+She was also part of the German team for the 2025 World Championship.
+Here Germany reached the final, where they lost to Norway.
+This was the first time since 1994 that Germany made the final of a major international tournament and the first time they won a medal since 2007.
+Wachter acted primarily as a back-up to Katharina Filter.